Vibrant Textiles: Exploring Mexico’s Rich Fabric Traditions

 Huipil: The huipil is a traditional blouse worn by indigenous women in Mexico.
 It is often hand-embroidered with intricate patterns and bright colors, making it a true work of art.

-Serape: Similar to the sarape, the serape is a long, woven often worn as a poncho.
+Serape: Similar to the sarape, the serape is a long, woven blanket often worn as a poncho.
 It is known for its vibrant colors and geometric patterns.

 Preserving Mexican Fabric Traditions